Floquet-engineered moire quasicrystal patterns of ultracold Bose gases in twisted bilayer optical lattices: Introduction

-Ultracold atoms in optical lattices are increasingly becoming an ideal platform for studying twisted bilayer due to their purity and high controllability.
-Quantum simulations in twisted bilayer optical lattices are realized by interfering multiple sets of laser beams to satisfy the desired lattice geometries, and different hyperfine spin states of the atoms are employed to construct spin-dependent lattices of two-component Bosonic system.
-The schemes utilizing two spin-dependent square \cite{coldatom} and hexagonal \cite{hexagonal} optical lattices to simulate twisted bilayer have been proposed in the past few years.
-More excitingly, Zhang \textit{et al.} have experimentally realized the Bose-Einstein condensates (BECs) in the twisted bilayer lattices \cite{zhangjing}.
-Many new research findings concerning twisted bilayer lattices have been reported base on this experimental foundation, including fractal structure \cite{fractal1,fractal2}, interaction induced interlayer coupling \cite{interactioninduced,interactioninduced2}, solitons \cite{soliton1,soliton2}, topology \cite{topology1,topology2}, dipolar bosons \cite{dipolar}, quasicrystal optical lattices \cite{quasicrysta}, etc.
+Ultracold Bose gases in optical lattices are becoming an ideal platform for studying twisted bilayer systems, owing to their purity and high tunability.
+Quantum simulations in twisted bilayer optical lattices are realized by interfering multiple sets of laser beams to create the desired lattice geometries.
+Different atomic hyperfine spin states are employed to construct spin-dependent lattices of two-component bosonic systems.
+The schemes utilizing spin-dependent square \cite{coldatom} and hexagonal \cite{hexagonal} optical lattices to simulate twisted bilayers have been proposed in the past few years.
+Notably, Zhang\textit{ et al.} have experimentally realized atomic Bose-Einstein condensates (BECs) in twisted bilayer lattices \cite{zhangjing}.
+Based on this experimental foundation, many new research findings concerning twisted bilayer lattices have been reported, including fractal structures \cite{fractal1,fractal2}, interaction-induced interlayer coupling \cite{interactioninduced,interactioninduced2}, solitons \cite{soliton1,soliton2}, topology \cite{topology1,topology2}, dipolar bosons \cite{dipolar} and quasicrystal optical lattices \cite{quasicrysta}.

-The aforementioned studies have primarily focused on the ground state and quench dynamics of square lattices, and quasicrystal optical lattices are obtained through adding an external quasiperiodic potential.
-Interestingly, we noted that when the twist angle of twisted bilayer graphene is $30^\circ$, the electronic states distribution forms a moiré quasicrystal with $D_{12}$ symmetries \cite{graphenequasicrystal1,graphenequasicrystal2,graphenequasicrystal3}.
-In bosonic systems, the competition between disorder and interactions is the key to the emergence of quasicrystal structures, typically resulting in a new quantum phase called Bose glass \cite{BG1,BG2,BG3}.
-Recently, the experimental realization of Bose glass using ultracold atoms in an $D_8$ symmetric quasicrystal optical lattice has been achieved \cite{BG}.
-In twisted bilayer graphene, moiré quasicrystals are primarily governed by the twist angle, whereas in ultracold atom systems quasicrystal structures are controlled by an externally applied quasiperiodic potential.
+Previous studies have primarily focused on the ground state of square lattices, in which quasicrystal optical lattices are obtained by adding an external quasiperiodic potential.
+Interestingly, when the twist angle of twisted bilayer graphene is $30^\circ$, its electronic state distributions form a moiré quasicrystal with twelve-fold ($D_{12}$) symmetries \cite{graphenequasicrystal1,graphenequasicrystal2,graphenequasicrystal3}.
+In bosonic systems, the competition between disorder and interaction is the key to the emergence of quasicrystal structures, which typically results in a new quantum phase named Bose glass \cite{BG1,BG2,BG3,BG}.
+Quasicrystal structures are controlled by externally applied quasiperiodic potentials in ultracold bosonic systems, while graphene moiré quasicrystals are primarily governed by the twist angle.